 In that sentence, you might as well be like, we need to keep the death penalty around because if we don't, the snorks are going to come to real life and they're going to attack us all and take our shoes away.

-But having the FBI come out last week, along with the FBI director, and say, white people are the threat, white people are the racist, when the statistics don't even show that.
+But having the FBI come out last week, along with the FBI director, and say, white people are the threat, white people are the racist, and the statistics don't even show that.

-You've got a ten times chance of your black being killed by a black person.
+You got a 10 times chance of your black being killed by a black person.

-It doesn't mean an average black person is a criminal.
+Doesn't mean average black person is a criminal.

 But you see, it's all how they play games with the statistics.